Ozeanisches Gefühl (oceanic feeling), 2018 – 2019

 Single-channel HD video with sound 00:10:00 (loop), infrared heater, wind machines, and Arduino

-In this project, I attempt to create a space where the audience can experience overwhelming cognitive and physical aspects of fear.
+In this project, I attempted to create a space where the viewer can experience overwhelming cognitive and physical aspects of fear.
 This work consists of a video projection, poem narration “Waves of Fear”, and simultaneous manipulation of room temperature.
 The video is a careful 3D-reconstruction of oceanic waves, with increasing frequency of appearing rogue waves.
 The poem explores my own experiences with fear, in which others may see a reflection of themselves.
 The room temperature is manipulated in sync with the video projection and narration.
 For this piece, I worked with a marine engineer in order to better understand rogue waves and recreate realistic wave-shapes and patterns.
 I also cooperated with a psychologist and a neurologist to clearly grasp the mental and physical responses to the experience of fear.
-This installation will create a surrealistic atmosphere and a topology of tachypsychia.